As a Zen priest and a neurosurgeon, Dr. Patrick Codd investigates the truth of suffering on a daily basis.

 “We talk about how these things that come up are all extremely important because it reminds them that amidst all of the data, the numbers, the CAT scans, the lab values, and the neurologic exams, that the patients are still human beings.
 The kindness needs to start with themselves, so that it can then be available for their patients.”

 Codd also holds a weekly general sitting group for the Duke community, for anyone interested in learning and practicing meditation.
-In his personal life, he tries to sit as much as he can — usually at home in the early hours of the morning, when his wife, children, and dogs, are all still asleep.
+In his personal life, he tries to sit as much as he can — usually at home in the early hours of the morning.

 He says one could look at his work as almost a clinical-pastoral role, but the ways in which his Zen priesthood plays into his daily interaction depends on the situation.